chestnut

 [italytravelandlife.com/food/italian-chestnut-festivals/]

 Also in Viterbo province is the festival held in Soriano nel Cimino.
-Dating back to the 15thC and with two parts - a historical re-enactment and celebrations in honour of the chestnut - the dates for 2023 were: 29th September - 15th October.
+Dating back to the 15thC and combining historical re-enactments with celebrations in honour of the chestnut to be held in 2024 over 3 weekends, the dates are:

 Tuscany boasts many village celebrations held in honour of chestnuts - for centuries a staple food for people living in the Tuscan mountains.
 They include: